willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 As your WFM system is the system of record, when the connector receives a request to this endpoint, it should first attempt to make the change in the WFM system.
 If the change is successful, return success.
 Otherwise, return failure.

 Shifts calls this endpoint for every change (including changes initiated from the connector/WFM system).
-If the connector sent an update to Shifts using Graph API and added the `X-MS-WFMPassthrough: workforceIntegratonId` header, the request coming to this endpoint will have the same header.
-This allows you to identify and handle these requests appropriately.
+If the connector sent an update to Shifts using Graph API and added the `X-MS-WFMPassthrough: workforceIntegratonId` header, the request coming to this endpoint will have the same header, which allows you to identify and handle these requests appropriately.
 For example, return success without making the same change in the WFM system as it would be redundant and can cause the connector to get stuck in an infinite loop.

 The following diagram shows the flow of data.